Coping with Holiday Stress

 - Establish a budget and stick to it.
 Be realistic about what you can spend on gifts, entertainment, decorations and travel.

 - When giving gifts, remember that it’s the thought that counts.
 Remind children of this too.
-Handmade gifts will help you to save, and also carry special message to friends and relatives.
+Handmade gifts will help you to save, and also carry special messages to friends and relatives.

 - Surprises are nice, but asking people what they want makes shopping easier.